-Once you’ve decided to continue your education, the next step is choosing where you want to go to school.
+Once you’ve decided to continue your education past high school, the next step is choosing where you want to go to school.
 From less debt to smaller class sizes, community colleges have more to offer than you may realize.

-In this article, we’ll look at five key benefits of community college to consider before enrolling.
+In this article, I’ll look at five key benefits of community college you should consider before enrolling.

 While the cost of college continues to rise across the board each year, community colleges offer a more affordable and accessible path to education.
 Whether you’re having to borrow money for tuition, raise a family or work a full-time job, attending a community college may be the perfect way for you to continue your education.